uswds/uswds-site/pages/whats-new/overview.md

 layout: styleguide
 title: What’s new
 category: About
 lead: Here you can find the latest news and information about USWDS.
-Learn about product and process improvements, find out about topics we've covered in our Monthly Calls, and read about our work with partners in the government technology space
+Learn more about our product development and process, dive deeper into our Monthly Call topics, and see how we work with our partners to impact the government technology space.
 columns:
   - title: New users
     source: New Users